Bottom Line

 Durability

-The Arc’teryx Beta’s superior weather resistance is supported by reliable durability.
-It held up day after day in heavy rain and took longer to wet out than almost any other model.
-When forced to hike through the brush in the Alaskan backcountry, this jacket came out the other side without any snags, scrapes, or scratches.
-The sleek and refined design leaves fewer options and places to wear out and break down.
-We look forward to continuing to use this jacket on many more trips to come.
+The Beta SL’s superior weather resistance is supported by reliable durability.
+It is holding after many miles of heavy rain.
+Plus, it takes longer to wet out than almost any other model.
+When we have to hike through the brush in the Alaskan backcountry, this jacket gets us to the other side without any snags, scrapes, or scratches.

 Weight